basp-group/R2D2-SII/README.md

 ## Usage and Example
 ### Imaging / Test stage
-The R2D2 algorithm (R2D2/R3D3) can be run using the following command.
+The R2D2 algorithm (R2D2/R3D3) can be run using the following command in terminal.
 The final reconstructions which consist of the image estimate and associated residual dirty image are saved in `$RESULTS_DIR`.
 The intermediate reconstructions can also be saved by using the `--save_all_outputs` argument.
 ``` bash
 python3 ./src/run_series.py \
 --data_file $DATA_FILE        `# Path to the input .mat data file.` \